Steven Universe: Backgrounds

-The production of background art begins after the approved storyboards are received.
-If the characters visit old locations, the pre-existing backgrounds are modified for authenticity; it is likely locations would change slightly over time.
-Steven Sugar likes to hide narrative bits in the backgrounds because he believes the key to world-building is "having a cohesive underlying structure to everything".
-Former art director Elle Michalka said the backgrounds' artistic style was inspired by French post-impressionist painter Paul Cézanne, whose apparent lack of focus belied detail and specificity.
+The production of background art would begin after the approved storyboards were received.
+If the characters visited old locations, the pre-existing backgrounds would be modified for authenticity; locations would likely change slightly over time.
+Steven Sugar liked to hide narrative bits in the backgrounds, believing the key to worldbuilding is "having a cohesive underlying structure to everything".
+Art director Elle Michalka said the backgrounds' artistic style was inspired by French post-impressionist painter Paul Cézanne, whose apparent lack of focus belied detail and specificity.
 The art was also inspired by Tao Te Ching, whose work highlights the importance of empty spaces, "like the space within a vase as being part of the vase that makes it useful".
-During the painting phase, the painters see the lines as "descriptive bones" and color is used loosely, meaning the color is intentionally slightly off register, highlighting the distinction between color and line.
+During the painting phase, the painters saw the lines as "descriptive bones" and color is used loosely, meaning the color is intentionally slightly off register, highlighting the distinction between color and line.
 The painters used "superimposed" watercolor texture before switching to Photoshop because the former made the backgrounds "very chunky".
-When painting the backgrounds, they use one primary and several secondary colors; Amanda Winterston and Jasmin Lai found suitable color combinations.
-After the primary backgrounds are painted, they are sent to the color stylist, who chooses colors for a character or prop from model sheets, matching and complementing the storyboard and background.
-The lines of the character or prop are rarely colored.
-The lines are removed when scenes need light effects.
-The coloring in early season-one episodes was experimental because the stylist would have difficulty if a storyboard's character and background mixed together or a bright character walked unchanged into a shadow.
+When painting the backgrounds, they used one primary color and several secondary colors; Amanda Winterston and Jasmin Lai found suitable color combinations.
+After the primary backgrounds were painted, they were sent to the color stylist, who chose colors for a character or prop from model sheets, matching and complementing the storyboard and background.
+The lines of the character or prop were rarely colored.
+The lines were removed when scene needed light effects.
+The coloring in early season one episodes was experimental because the stylist would have difficulty if a storyboard's character and background mixed together or a bright character walked unchanged into a shadow.
 Mistakes became rare as the crew planned and checked storyboards.
-The primary backgrounds are made in Burbank; the secondary ones by Korean artists.
+The primary backgrounds were made in Burbank; the secondary ones were made by Korean artists.

 Animation

-After the crew finishes constructing an episode, the production team sends it to animators in Korea.
-The animation is produced by Sunmin Image Pictures and Rough Draft Korea.
-The production team and animators communicate by email and sometimes use video chat when animating a major episode.
-Before sending the episode to one of the studios, animation director Nick DeMayo and his team create a plan for the animators after reviewing the animatics.
-They then add character movements on exposure sheets to guide the animators.
-Mouth assignments for the characters, describing mouth shapes and timing for lip-syncing, follow.
-The episode is then sent to one of the animation studios.
-The black-and-white version is sent first, followed about two weeks later by the colored version.
-The animation is drawn and inked on paper, then scanned and colored digitally.
-The crew then arranges a "work print" meeting to discuss the episode and review it for errors.
-DeMayo notes any errors, removes them and sends the episode back to the animation studio or to Cartoon Network's post-production department to fix any remaining issues.
-Minor animation mistakes or omissions are fixed by the crew.
+After the crew finished constructing an episode, the production team sent it to animators in South Korea.
+The series was animated at Sunmin Image Pictures and Rough Draft Korea.
+The production team and animators communicated via email and sometimes video called when animating a major episode.
+Before sending the episode to one of the studios, animation director Nick DeMayo and his team created a plan for the animators after reviewing the animatics.
+They then added character movements on exposure sheets to guide the animators.
+Mouth assignments for the characters, describing mouth shapes and timing for lip-syncing, followed.
+The episode would then be sent to one of the animation studios.
+The black-and-white version was sent first, followed about two weeks later by the colored version.
+The animation was drawn and inked on paper, then scanned and colored digitally.
+Afterward, the crew would have a "work print" meeting to discuss the episode and review it for errors.
+DeMayo found errors, removed them and sent the episode back to the animation studio or to Cartoon Network's post-production department to fix any remaining issues.
+Minor animation mistakes or omissions were fixed by the crew.